 Regarding the safety of herbs, there are a few key points to consider...

-Pregnant, Nursing, or Pharmaceuticals
+Pregnant, Nursing, or Medications

 The main areas of concern when using herbs are if you're pregnant or nursing, or on other pharmaceuticals.